elunna/nerfhack-changelog/README.md

 **Orb Weaver:**
 * A brand new monster debuting in NerfHack
 * This pesky spellcaster will relentlessly summon spheres of all types
-* Although they can cast clerical spells, they only can cast summon orbs, healing, and protection.
+* Although they can cast clerical spells, they only can cast 'summon orbs', healing spells, and protection.
 * Currently, uses the transmuter's tile from SpliceHack.

 ## MONSTER CHANGES